 - Participate in professional development sessions

-- Deliver accurate and timely documentation, including registrations, attendance, evaluations and assessments, lesson plans, etc.
+- Deliver accurate and timely documentation, including time sheets, site documentation, evaluations and assessments, etc.

 - BA/BFA in Visual Arts, Arts Education, or a related field

 - At least 2 years of experience teaching in a school or community-based setting, with mentorship experience a plus

 - Strong cultural competency skills and comfort/experience in addressing social justice and socially-engaged art